Our “modernized vintage” pieces: suede jacket and white jeans

 But then, how can we improve a piece whose essence is already so simple and at the same time so perfect?

-The character of a Japanese canvas
+The stamp of a Japanese canvas

-They are known for being conservative in their methods... and at the same time very creative in the result.
+They are known for being conservative in their methods...and at the same time very creative in the result.

 Authentic, not impractical